-At some of the mass balance stakes (red stars with inner black dots in Figure 1), high precision GPS measurements were made in July and October 2013 to infer surface flow velocity, giving typical values of around 30 myr-1 (Geoestudios, 2013) (Geoestudios, 2013), and the results are shown in Table 1.
+At some of the mass balance stakes (red stars with inner black dots in Figure 1), high precision GPS measurements were made in July and October 2013 to infer surface flow velocity (Geoestudios, 2013), and the results are shown in Table 1.
 Further measurements include ground penetrating radar (GPR) transects (green lines in Figure 2a) over most parts of the ice cap (Geoestudios, 2014).
-Through inverse distance weighting interpolation over the whole ice cap, a total ice volume of 1.038 km3 was obtained (Geoestudios, 2014).
+Through inverse distance weighting interpolation over the whole ice cap, a total ice volume of $1.038\,\mathrm{km}^3$ was obtained (Geoestudios, 2014).
 The interpolated ice thickness map was subtracted from a digital elevation model (TanDEM WorldDEM, acquired between 2012 and 2014) to yield a bedrock topography (Flández, 2017).
 We use this topography as the base of the ice cap in the simulations we perform with SICOPOLIS.